The time in Brooklyn is now:

 Despite the depression, the finances of the family remained intact, and the house on Fairmount Place served at the touchstone for family events for another generation.
 Esther summered the years in Camp Kindering, and studied in the local public schools, sometimes make problems for her mother who begged her, "Esther please behave.
 Don't make your Yiddish mother go to meet with those teachers.... implying that there was a bit of antisemitism among the mostly WASP faculty of the local schools.
 Eventually, Esther made it through and entered Barnard teaching school for Jewish women, and graduated, although I don't think she ever used her degree.
 Instead she met a charming tall and handsome man, the son of a Industrialist, and excellent saleman, Al Israeloff.
 They married, and had two daughters, Seana and Sherry Israeloff.
 They were convientelty born in time to prevent Al from being drafted into WWII.

 So all seemed as if life was cruising into a normal post-war boom, suburban lifestyle, except for two things.
 First, and most importantly, Al Israeloff and Esther's second child, Sherry, was born with fairly significant birth defects.
 At her birth, of primary concern was that she had a patented heart, meaning there was a hole between the left and right sides of the heart, This happens at times with newborns as that hole is one of the last things to close prior to birth.
 Sometimes is will close spontaneously, which didn't happen in this case, and today it is treated medically with doses of Indomethacin, a cure that was unknown of at the time.
-Instead, what they did do was perform hope heart surgery in 1947, one of the earliest cases of open heart surgery ever, even more so for pediatrics.
+Instead, what they did do was perform open heart surgery in 1947, one of the earliest cases of open heart surgery ever, even more so for pediatrics.
 Esther managed to get the best heart surgeon available, from Mount Sinai Medical Center, and the entire state of the art procedure cost her an astonishing $4000, without insurance.
 (Yes to the math on that, even with inflation.
 It would cost more today just to have a normal healthy delivery).
 The child recovered, but that wasn't the end.
 It was the beginning of a life long struggle.

 Sherry suffered other birth defects which included deafness in the left ear, if I recall correctly, problems with her eyes that eventually required her to have cataracts done to the eye in the 1970s, a common enough procedure today, but quite a big deal in those days, and requiring the use of soft contact lenses, when they were a new thing, as well.
 He immunity seemed to suffer problems and she eventually died at the age of 43 of Strep Meningitis in 1988.
 That itself was a day I will never forget.
 She had emotional difficulties, suffering from debilitating depression, and she suffered from a ferocious sibling rivalry with her older sister, which was and still is nearly as much of a mental illness as any form of diagnosis one would find today in Merck Manual.
 The sicker Sherry became, the greater was the jealousy from Seana.
 Esther when reflecting on it had a heavy heart.
 She felt bad that Seana had to suffer the trauma that Sherry went through, but was conflicted as to what to do about it.
 Esthers love and compassion for Sherry was unlike any I had ever witnessed, and Sherry needed all the attention that she received.
-On the other hand, my mother, Sherry, knew it, and good at pulling emotional strings at will, and was puzzled as to why if didn't work so well on the husbands and children (such as me) as it did for Esther.
+On the other hand, my mother, Sherry, knew it, and was very good at pulling emotional strings at will.
+For Sherry it was puzzled as to why these behaviors didn't work so well on the husbands and children (such as me) as it did for Esther.

 Perhaps the biggest victim of the constant illnesses was Esther's Marriage.
 Al Israeloff had a terrible time coping with the problems and while this history has been largely lost in the fog of time, Esther had made it clear that Al would retract from the troubles, leaving her often alone to cope with the misery.
-And see recalled this is some sympathy, which gave way to stern anger.
+She recalled this wth some sympathy, which gave way to stern anger.
 It was a theme that would show up repeatedly in the future, not just with Al Israeloff, but with Marty Schean, one of my step fathers, and Bill Linarelli, another step father, once my mother died and left children and young adults behind.
 Esther felt that whenever things went wrong, it was always her who had to pick up the ball, and this was mostly true.
 She was the most competent, most stable and most caring of all the individuals involved on all these dramas, and she carried the weight of the entire family on her shoulders.

 All of this, however, probably would not had destroyed her first marriage to Al Israeloff, however, except that Esther refused to live by the rules of the game, back in 1947, which said that if you marry a well off handsome placed young man, who took care of you financially, that you were supposed to expect him to cheat on you.
 Unlike Hillary and JackieO, Esther was not going to tolerate that, and against the advice of her friends and mother, she took her two daughters, including the handicapped Sherry, and walked out of the marriage, leaving Al Israeloff, to the dismay of her father-in-law, Nathan, who adored her.
 In fact, through the divorce and through the time she was single, Esther continued to depend on her former father-law-law for support, cars, other family related matters.
 And with that, Esther reentered the singles market, looking of a man who was independent, handsome, caring, and willing to accept her two daughters, including one with serious handicaps.
 Also in tow was the widower mother, and extended family, for she had nearly 20 cousins who lived near her in the Bronx, especially here Uncle Louie.